galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 > ![PatientData.](../../images/Patient_data.png "")
 >
 > Solution: In the above dataset, remove columns
-> C - FIRST
-> D - LAST
-> H - ADDRESS
-> L - ZIP
-> as these are clear identifiers of the person
+> C - FIRST, D - LAST, H - ADDRESS and L - ZIP as these are clear identifiers of the person
 >
 > In terms of location, preferable to keep this as broad as possible.
-In this case,
-> keep column J - STATE
-> but drop column I - CITY and column K - COUNTY.
+In this case, keep column J - STATE but drop column I - CITY and column K -
-> It is debatable whether to keep them or not.
+> COUNTY.
+It is debatable whether to keep them or not.
 >
 > Column B - BIRTHDATE is another clear identifier but could be replaced by age.
 >
 > It is preferable not to keep dates (Columns M - DATEOFASSESSMENT and N - DATEOFDISEASEONSET).
 We will discuss data handling in the next section
+>
 {: .hands_on}

 ## Converting dates to time periods